 Write Letters to the Editor

-If you want to help end mountaintop removal and fracking, show it – write a letter to the editor, no matter where you live!
+If you want to help build a better future, free of fossil fuel oppression, show it – write a letter to the editor, no matter where you live!
 Letters to the editor are hugely important in showing the broad spectrum of people opposed to mountaintop removal and fracking.
 Your letters encourage others to take a stand, too.

 You can send your letters to your local paper, or to any paper, anywhere.
 Mountaintop removal and fracking are a national issue–even international.
 These are two of many examples of the extreme toll of our over-reliance on fossil fuel…it’s the front end of global climate change.

 See the sidebar for links to individual newspapers guidelines on submitting letters-to-the-editor.
 Please try to make your words original and thoughtful –newspapers don’t like and usually won’t print form letters and the like.
 You want your letter to be effective, maybe run the letter by someone else or let it sit a bit, then reread and rewrite if needed, before hitting click and send.

 Don’t know what to write?
 Your own experience is most relevant.
 How do mountaintop removal or fracking activities affect you?
 Why do you think it is wrong?
 (Here are some talking points on mountaintop removal to help with your letter to the editor.)
 Pick a point and expand upon it.
 Explore our website for more ideas.
 For instance, read what directly impacted folks have to save about mountaintop removal on this page and many other spots on our website.
 Check out our photo galleries, too.

 OVEC volunteer Mary Wildfire compiled these tips on writing your letter: